YotpoLtd/metorikku/README.md

 { "id": 300, "name": "test2" }
 { "id": 1, "name": "test3" }
 ```

+The Keys section allows the user to define the unique columns of every DataFrame's expected results -
+every expected row result should have a unique combination for the values of the key columns.
+This part is optional and can be used to define only part of the expected DataFrames -
+for the DataFrames that don't have a key definition, all of the columns defined in the first row result
+will be taken by default as the unique keys.
+Defining a shorter list of key columns will result in better performances and a more detailed error message in case of test failure.

+The structure of the defined expected dataFrame's result must be identical for all rows, and the keys must be valid
+(defined as columns of the expected results of the same DataFrame)

 #### Running Metorikku Tester
 You can run Metorikku tester in any of the above methods (just like a normal Metorikku).